cucumber/docs/content/docs/gherkin/reference.md

 Cucumber will replace these parameters with values from the table *before* it tries to match the step against a step definition.

+You can use parameters in `Scenario Outline` descriptions as well.

 You can also use parameters in [multiline step arguments](#step-arguments).

 # Step Arguments